 How to discuss a case

 Make it interactive.
-Tell the situation and ask what everyone would do.
-No judgment, but explain why certain choices are risky.
+Present the situation and ask what everyone would do.
+Skip judgment, but explain why certain choices create risks.

 Situation: "Last week our freezer broke down.
 What should we have done?"